Imperial Chemical Industries: Reorganisation of the business (1991–2007)

-It also divested its soda ash products arm to Brunner Mond, ending an association with the trade that had existed since the company's inception, one that had been inherited from the original Brunner, Mond & Co.
-Ltd.
+During mid 1991, ICI was subject to an attempted acquisition Hanson; by this point, ICI was commonly being viewed by investors as having been in decline and thus its valuation was depressed, making it more vulnerable to such takeover attempt.
+Hanson had acquired a 2.8 per cent stake in the company as part of its hostile takeover attempt, which ICI's management team chose to oppose.
+The envisioned acquisition became hotly contested and controversial, partially as it would have been the biggest takeover in British history at that point.
+In October 1991, Hanson opted to not proceed with the deal.

 In 1992, the company sold its nylon business to DuPont.

-In 1993, the company de-merged its pharmaceutical bio-science businesses: pharmaceuticals, agrochemicals, specialities, seeds and biological products were all transferred into a new and independent company called Zeneca.
+During 1993, the company de-merged its pharmaceutical bio-science businesses: pharmaceuticals, agrochemicals, specialities, seeds and biological products were all transferred into a new and independent company called Zeneca.
 Zeneca subsequently merged with Astra AB to form AstraZeneca.

-Charles Miller Smith was appointed CEO in 1994, one of the few times that someone from outside ICI had been appointed to lead the company, Smith having previously been a director at Unilever.
+In 1994, Charles Miller Smith was appointed CEO of ICI, one of the few times that an external figure had been appointed to lead the firm, Miller-Smith having previously been a director at Unilever.
 Shortly afterwards, the company acquired a number of former Unilever businesses in an attempt to move away from its historical reliance on commodity chemicals.

-In 1995, ICI acquired the American paint companies Devoe Paints, Fuller-O'Brien Paints and Grow Group.
-In 1997, ICI acquired National Starch & Chemical, Quest International, Unichema, and Crosfield, the speciality chemicals businesses of Unilever for $8 billion.
+During 1995, ICI acquired the American paint companies Devoe Paints, Fuller-O'Brien Paints and Grow Group.
+In 1997, ICI acquired National Starch & Chemical, Quest International, Unichema, and Crosfield, the speciality chemicals businesses of Unilever in exchange for $8 billion.
 This step was part of a strategy to move away from cyclical bulk chemicals and to progress up the value chain to become a higher growth, higher margin business.

-Later that year it went on to buy Rutz & Huber, a Swiss paints business.
+Later that same year, it went on to buy Rutz & Huber, a Swiss paints business.

-Having taken on some £4 billion of debt to finance these acquisitions, the company had to sell off its commodity chemicals businesses:
+Having taken on some £4 billion of debt to finance these acquisitions, the company was soon compelled to sell off its commodity chemicals businesses: